JavaPOSWorkingGroup/editorial/README.md

 ## Release Process

 The release process of the libraries is described in detail on Denis' blog article ["How To Set Up a Continuous Integration Process in the Cloud"](http://blog.grammarcraft.de/2016/04/23/set-up-a-continuous-integration-process-in-the-cloud/).
+However since that it was adapted to run on GitHub Actions as Travis-CI is not for free anymore.

 ## Passwords and Keys